 Address: 160 Sandy Rd, Fingal VIC 3939

 First impressions of St Andrews beach is that it is certainly an upmarket establishment from the giant car park to the parking attendants who direct you to a parking spot.
-St Andrews beach brewery is a former horse training facility that now serves great food and some of the best Mornington Peninsula craft beers.
+St Andrews beach brewery is a formal horse training facility that now serves great food and some of the best Mornington Peninsula craft beers.
 In the mid-2000’s the property was a working racehorse training facility housing up to 80 thoroughbred horses and featured its own 1200m grassed training track and swimming pool.
 The racetrack is now described as a huge fruit and vegetable patch.
 As you enter you will see the horse boxes on each side, picnic tables with umbrellas on the grass area with the bar and kitchen at the end of the property.
 The former stable boxes that once housed winning Melbourne Cup horses are now set up as seating areas.
 Its a really unique set up and a great way to incorporate the history of the property into its future.
 The horseboxes are very popular and most were occupied or reserved.
 We sat on the grass area under an umbrella enjoying the atmosphere and the sun.

 The name of the beers all come from the history of the establishment as you can imagine inspired by horse racing.
 Like most breweries, we visit I always start with a sample paddle.
 The sample paddle included.

 - The STRAPPER – is an Australian lager brewed using local hops and malts